E Commerce Engine Revenue Reporting: Practical Workflow Guide

 Implementation steps: from design to running operations

-Below is a pragmatic implementation path to adopt a revenue reporting operating layer with Meshline.
+Below is a pragmatic implementation path to adopt a revenue reporting workflow control layer with Meshline.

 1) Map the current revenue reporting process

-• Identify the revenue reporting system of record candidates and sources of truth.
+- Identify the revenue reporting source system candidates and sources of truth.

 2) Define ownership, SLAs, and handoff contracts

-• Assign owners for metrics, reports, and transforms (revenue reporting ownership, ownership and control).
+- Assign owners for metrics, reports, and transforms (revenue reporting ownership, clear ownership).

 3) Design the revenue reporting system design and orchestration